higham/float_params/readme.md

 The parameters are

 - the unit roundoff,
-- the smallest positive floating-point number (subnormal),
+- the smallest positive (subnormal) floating-point number,
 - the smallest positive normalized floating-point number,
 - the largest floating-point number,
-- the number of binary digits in the significand (including the implicit leading bit) and the arithmetics supported are
+- the number of binary digits in the significand (including the implicit leading bit)

+and the arithmetics supported are

 - bfloat16,
-- IEEE half precision,
+- IEEE half precision (fp16),
-- IEEE single precision,
+- IEEE single precision (fp32),
-- IEEE double precision,
+- IEEE double precision (fp64),
-- IEEE quadruple precision.
+- IEEE quadruple precision (fp128).

 License
 -------